Samsung says Galaxy S III U.S. launch to go ahead, despite Apple suit

-SEOUL (Reuters) - Samsung Electronics Co (005930.KS) said on Thursday the latest version of its flagship smartphone Galaxy S will go on sale in the U.S. market as planned, despite a sales injunction request filed by Apple (AAPL.O) to a U.S. court.
+SEOUL, June 7 (Reuters) - Samsung Electronics Co said on Thursday the latest version of its flagship smartphone Galaxy S will go on sale in the U.S. market as planned, despite a sales injunction request filed by Apple to a U.S. court.

 “Samsung believes Apple’s request is without merit.
 We will vigorously oppose the request,” the South Korean firm said in a statement.